-And since we all know there is no provision for human sacrifice in the Torah, to what or for what, pray tell, is the person in question being dedicated?
-What on earth were we doing dedicating a human life - either our own or another's - in the first place?
+Moreover, we all know that there never been any provision authorizing human sacrifice in the Torah.
+So, to what or for what, pray tell, was the person in question dedicated?
+What on earth were we thinking?
+What were we doing dedicating a human life - either our own or another's - in the first place?
 We do not control the future - so why do we so often speak and act and make promises like we can?

 Alas, this is the problem.
-It is all too common.
 Every day it seems we commit ourselves - and other people - to be at certain places.
 We commit ourselves and other people to do - and/or refrain from doing - specific things.
 We place burdens far in excess of the light yoke of Torah upon our own shoulders - and upon the shoulders of others.
 It may be about wanting to 'do the work of the Lord'; or it may be all about us - about our fleshly desire to be 'in control'.